CamdenKitowski/DenoisingDiffusionModels/README.md

 # Denoising Diffusion Model for MNIST Dataset

-This repository implements a simplified version of the denoising diffusion model from scratch using PyTorch with the MNIST dataset.
+This repository implements a simplified version of the denoising diffusion probabilistic model from scratch using PyTorch with the MNIST dataset.

 ## Table of Contents